gmichaud/Velixo-AcumaticaCodeEditor/README.md

 Support
 -----------
 This is a prototype only and is provided "as is", with no warranty or support.
-Use at your own risk!
+Use at your commown risk!

 Contributing
 ------------